Bureau of Land Management, Interior.

 10. Experience or knowledge of wild horse and burro management;

-13. Indicate any BLM permits, leases, or licenses held by you or your employer;
+13. Identification of any BLM permits, leases, or licenses held by the individual or his or her employer;

-14. Indicate whether you are a federally registered lobbyist; and
+14. Indication of whether the individual is a federally registered lobbyist; and

-Attach or have at least one letter of references sent from special interests or organizations you may represent, including, but not limited to, business associates, friends, co-workers, local, State, and/or Federal government representatives, or members of Congress.
-Please include any other information that speaks to your qualifications.
+At least one letter of reference sent from special interests or organizations the individual may represent, including, but not limited to, business associates, friends, co-workers, local, State, and/or Federal government representatives, or members of Congress should be included along with any other information that is relevant to the individual's qualifications.

 As appropriate, certain Board members may be appointed as special government employees.
 Special government employees serve on the Board without compensation, and are subject to financial disclosure requirements in the Ethics in Government Act and 5 CFR 2634.
 Nominations are to be sent to the address listed under ADDRESSES above.

 Privacy Act Statement: The authority to request this information is contained in 5 U.S.C.
-301, the Federal Advisory Committee Act (FACA), and Part 1784 of Title 43, Code of Federal Regulations.
-It is used by the appointment officer to determine education, training, and experience related to possible service on an advisory council of the BLM.
-If you are appointed as an advisor, the information will be retained by the appointing official for as long as you serve.
+301, the Federal Advisory Committee Act (FACA), and 43 CFR part 1784.
+The appointment officer uses this information to determine education, training, and experience related to possible service on a BLM advisory council.
+If you are appointed as an advisor, the information will be retained by the appointing official for as long as Start Printed Page 73813you serve.
 Otherwise, it will be destroyed 2 years after termination of your membership or returned (if requested) following announcement of the Board's appointments.
 Submittal of this information is voluntary.
 However, failure to complete any or all items will inhibit fair evaluation of your qualifications, and could result in you not receiving full consideration for appointment.

 BILLING CODE 4310-84-P